arskell/terminal-calculations/README.md

 # terminal-calculations
-A software for arithmetical calculations in terminal.
+The software for arithmetical calculations in terminal.

 ## What it can do?